leyserkids/cordova-plugin-audio-recorder-api/README.md

 The major enhancements are:

-- iOS: The quality of audio output was enhanced to online music level (about 120kbps).
-- Adnroid: The quality of audio output was enhanced to online music level (about 120kbps).
+- You can change the quality of output file by the qlevel arguments of the record method: QUALITY_LEVEL_HIGH for online music (about 128kbps), QUALITY_LEVEL_LOW for voice (about 36kbps).
+The default value is QUALITY_LEVEL_HIGH.

 Introduction:
 --------------